Medical Travel Insurance

 - Any medical expenses incurred in Australia

-- Any expenses resulting from a pre-existing medical condition that isn’t covered in your policy
+- Any expenses resulting from a pre-existing medical condition (unless we agreed to do so when you purchased your travel policy)

 - Any dental treatment to non-natural teeth, such as dentures, prostheses, bridges or crowns